justarandomgeek/FactorioIP/Feathernet.md

 ![Map Transfer Request](Screenshots/MTRequest.png)

-The Map Transfer Request module will request and record the signal map from FeatherBridge (or other map provider) using the last received FCP Advertise address with the Map Transfer flag set.
+The Map Transfer Request module will request and record the signal map from FeatherBridge using the last received FCP Advertise address with the IP Tunnel flag set.
 This is currently triggered manually.

 ![Map Generator](Screenshots/MapGen.png)